digplan/appcache-node/README.md

 require('appcache-node')({files: []}, app)
 ````

-Server generates an app.cache file, so browsers will pull their local copy.
-Your html file is saved in the cache.
+Server generates an app.cache file, so HTML5 Application Cache will force browsers to load their local copy.
+This makes for massive decrease on your server load.

+Any html file served from your site declared with <html manifest="app.cache"> will be cached.
+You can see the entire app cache in Chrome by going to chrome://appcache-internals

-To save embedded JS and CSS in the cache, use the files array..
+You choose whatever JS and CSS your page uses, to cache as well.
+Use the files array..
 ````
 require('appcache-node')({files: [
 	'http://netdna.bootstrapcdn.com/twitter-bootstrap/2.2.2/css/bootstrap-combined.min.css'